microsoft/TaskTracker/README.md

 ## Dataset Construction

-We provide pre-sampled dataset examples for training and evaluation.
-To access them, please complete this [form](https://forms.microsoft.com/r/wXBfXQpuR2).
+We provide pre-sampled dataset examples for training and evaluation (see option 1 for regenerating our exact data which you probably may need to do if you are using our precomputed activations).

 ### Option 1: Using Pre-sampled Dataset